Office of Information Management and Technology

 The plan follows an agile, balanced scorecard approach used to align business activities with the vision and strategy of the organization, improve internal and external communications and monitor organization performance against strategic goals.
 Much care was taken to ensure alignment between FDA’s strategic objectives and its strategic IT initiatives.
 It is critically important that initiatives and key performance indicators were aligned with Agency objectives to ensure we are working on the right projects and measuring the right success indicators.

-This plan is a living document that can be modified to account for changes in technologies and mission-related objectives, providing flexibility to course correct as technology changes and mission specific requirements evolve.
-Tactical deliverables are specifically identified as milestones under each initiative and tracked through completion in the appendix of the plan.
+This plan is a living document that will be modified to account for changes in technologies and mission-related objectives, providing flexibility to course correct as technology changes and mission specific requirements evolve.
+Tactical deliverables are specifically identified as milestones under each initiative and tracked through completion.